What is uterine cancer — its causes, warning signs, effects, and who usually suffers from it?

 The most common symptom of endometrial cancer is unusual bleeding or spotting in the years leading up to or, particularly, after menopause.
 Some women, on the other hand, have a watery or white discharge with little or no trace of blood.
 For women still menstruating, increased menstrual flow and bleeding between periods may be the only symptoms.
 Other symptoms include pelvic pain, pain during intercourse/penetration or urination, and weight loss.
 Although many of these signs may be indications of other, less serious conditions or infections, it's important to talk about any symptoms with a health care provider.
 Most frequently, paying close attention to the signs and symptoms of endometrial cancer and mentioning that information to health care providers can help to catch the disease at an early stage, increasing the probability of a successful treatment.
 Endometrial cancer can reach an advanced stage without any signs or symptoms, although it's unlikely.

 Endometrial cancer is the fourth most common cancer in American women, affecting about 55,000 women in the U.S. each year.
 If it's detected early, the five year survival rate (the percentage of women who live five years after diagnosis, not including those who die of other diseases) is high at 90 percent.
 This probability decreases if the cancer is detected in later stages.

 While researchers do not know exactly what causes endometrial cancer, they believe that elevated estrogen levels may be a factor.
 Other risk factors, some of which are related to an increase in the body's exposure to estrogen, may include:

-- Age — most women who develop this cancer are past menopause and between the ages of 60 and 70; 95 percent of endometrial cancer occurs in women over 40-years-old
+- Age — past menopause and between the ages of 60 and 70; 95 percent of endometrial cancer occurs in women over 40 years old

-- Longer span of menstruation — women who started menstruating at an early age, i.e., before age 12, then continuing to menstruate into their fifties
+- Longer span of menstruation — women who started menstruating at an early age, i.e., before age twelve, then continuing to menstruate into their fifties

 - Estrogen replacement therapy (ERT)